jaspervrugt/DREAM-Suite/README.md

 ### Executing program

 * After intalling, you can simply direct to each example folder and execute the local 'example_X.m' file
-* Please Make sure you read carefully the instructions (i.e., green comments) in 'install_DREAM_Suite.m' and the manual !!!
+* Please make sure you read carefully the instructions (i.e., green comments) in 'install_DREAM_Suite.m' and the manual !!!

 ### Installing: Python